COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 We gave each department a spreadsheet to fill out with all steps and explanations built into the sheet.

 #### Step 1
-For Step 1, we asked coordinators to identify any authoritative data sources their department uses.
-We identified a data source as any system that stores the primary version of data.
+For Step 1, we asked coordinators to identify any authoritative datasources their department uses.
+We identified a datasource as any system that stores the primary version of data.
 For example:

 * Information Systems (such as client facing applications sandiego.gov or internally used applications like SAP)
 * Databases (such as Microsoft Access and Business Warehouse)